 Zero Trust models are built on this practice, which requires positive user identification for access to a network’s resources.
 IAM uses features like MFA and Single Sign-On (SSO) to verify users and determine the level of access they will be granted.

-Successfully implementing a Zero Trust security posture demands data—lots and lots of it.
+Successfully implementing a Zero Trust security model demands data—lots and lots of it.
 Applying analytics to user and device behavior data generates risk scores.
-These scores can allow access or sound the alarm siren triggering alerts that request further verification.
+These scores allow access or sound the alarm siren, triggering alerts requesting further verification.

 Think of orchestration as the necessary conductor of your entire security ecosystem.
 As such, true Zero Trust can’t happen without it.
 Orchestration aligns your processes for rapid response, replaces slow manual functions with automation, commands action to the needed enforcement points, and consolidates your entire security operation.

 This practice of converting sensitive data into code to prevent unauthorized use is critically important when operating a Zero Trust environment.
 With everyone a potential threat, it naturally follows all internal communications, and passwords should be coded in the event they fall into the wrong hands.
-Keep in mind the bad guys attack encrypted data through key access, and efficient key management is crucial to maintaining your Zero Trust posture.
+Remember that the bad guys attack encrypted data through key access, and efficient key management is crucial to maintaining your Zero Trust posture.